ebruun/apc523_project/README.md

 Package requirements: make sure to have installed Atugograd, Networkx, Numpy, and SciPy.

 ### Part 1: Graphs
+To run an iteration on a medium size graph, just run `python main.py`, the iterations will be shown in a new matplotlib window.
+To change the options, see instructions in that same file.

 ### Part 2: FEM

 To run the script with a simple truss with three nodes and two elements, run `python fem_analysis.py`.

 To change the settings, such as the material properties or the graph example, follow instructions in the comments of te scrip example in  `fem_analysis.py`.
+Two other input graphs are available through switching Options 1, 2, and 3 in that same file.